cfrist/wildfirecommons-documentation/docs/add-resources/register-data.md

 # Registering Data, Models, and Services in the catalog

-The catalog is a metadata registry that enables organizations to expose their datasets to the scientific community, making them available for incorporation into AI-driven workflows and advancing research in various fields.
+The Community Catalog is a metadata registry that enables Wildfire Commons contributors to expose their datasets, models and services to the WSTC community.

-By registering their datasets in the catalog, organizations can increase the visibility and reach of their data, facilitating collaboration, innovation, and the advancement of research.
+By registering their resources in the Community Catalog, organizations can increase the visibility and reach of their data, facilitating collaboration, innovation, and the advancement of wildfire research.

-**Please note that the catalog does not store or host the actual data**.
-Instead, users provide a URL for direct download or an API key to facilitate access to their datasets, models, and services which are hosted externally.
+**Please note that the catalog does not store or host the any data**.
+Instead, contributors provide access information to their datasets, models, and services which are hosted externally.

 For the registration of a dataset, models, or services, providers must fill the following information in the data registration form: